dashpay/docs-platform/docs/reference/data-contracts.md

 Data contracts define the schema (structure) of data an application will store on Dash Platform.
 Contracts are described using [JSON Schema](https://json-schema.org/understanding-json-schema/) which allows the platform to validate the contract-related data submitted to it.

-The following sections provide details that developers need to construct valid contracts: [documents](#documents) and [definitions](#definitions).
-All data contracts must define one or more documents, whereas definitions are optional and may not be used for simple contracts.
+The following sections provide details that developers need to construct valid contracts.
+All data contracts must define one or more [documents](#documents) that conform to the [general data contract constraints](#general-constraints).

 ## Documents